-More broadly, the proposed approach to the implementation of IA seeks to rely on a single assessment in a pre-set time period.
+More broadly, the proposed approach to the implementation of IA seeks to rely on a single assessor and assessment in a pre-set time period.
 This is despite that fact that it is well-known that the most accurate assessments of disability are provided through multi-disciplinary teams observing the person with disability in multiple settings.

-It is difficult to understand why administrative 'efficiency' is being prioritised over accuracy, especially given that the accurate determination of both eligibility and reasonable and necessary supports are foundational to the success of the NDIS.
-Fairness and consistency can only be achieved through accurate, valid assessments and governments need both accurate and consistent assessments for funding to be predictable and sustainable.
+It is difficult to understand why administrative efficiency is being prioritised over accuracy, especially given that the accurate determination of both eligibility and reasonable and necessary supports are foundational to the success of the NDIS.
+Fairness and consistency can only be achieved through accurate, valid assessments.
+This is important for people with disability, their families, carers and the broader Australian community who must have confidence and trust in the scheme but also for governments who need accurate and consistent assessments for funding to be predictable and sustainable.

 Against this background, the key issue which needs to be addressed is whether the proposed approach to IA will produce valid estimates of reasonable and necessary funding consistent with the NDIS Act.
-This evidence must be sufficiently robust and then be disseminated widely to establish the confidence of all stakeholders.
+This evidence must be sufficiently robust and then disseminated widely to establish the confidence of all stakeholders.
 The disability community must have trust and confidence that these major changes to the assessment and planning processes will deliver the twin aims of fairness and consistency.
-The evidence must also be sufficiently robust to demonstrate to the Australian community that the proposed changes are necessary and essential to the good management and operation of the Scheme, because the NDIS provides a safety net for all Australians.
-They will rightly want to know that the Scheme stands ready to support them or their child or grandchild if they need it.
+The evidence must also be sufficiently robust to demonstrate to the Australian community that the proposed changes are necessary and essential to the good management and operation of the Scheme.
+This is because the NDIS provides a safety net for all Australians.
+Every Australian has an interest in knowing that the Scheme stands ready to support them or their child or grandchild should they need it.
 Finally, the evidence must be compelling from the perspective of all governments.
-The Commonwealth and States and territories are approximately equal shareholders in the NDIS and have shared responsibilities to people with disability, their families and carers and so all must have confidence in the effectiveness and reliability of NDIS processes.
+The Commonwealth and States and territories are approximately equal shareholders in the NDIS and have shared responsibilities to people with disability, their families and carers.
+They too must have confidence in the effectiveness and reliability of NDIS processes.